 I think many of us do the same thing when we stitch; I know I do.
 Sometimes stitching helps me work out a problem, sometimes it gives me an idea, but when I stitch my mind travels freely.

-Although Seth says his thoughts often find their way into his work at the time, with needlepoint I don’t know that this is the case.
-But our state of mind often does, making the tension tight or loose, the stitches even or not.
+Although Seth says his thoughts often find their way into his work at the time, with needlepoint, I don’t know that this is the case.
+But our state of mind often does, making the tension tight or loose, even the stitches.